bytesByHarsh/Male-Female-Voice-Recognition/README.md

 **Calculate** - This button calculate the frequency using the algo proposed and using the inbuilt algo.
 Also it tells the gender.

-Note- Even though the frequecy do not match, the gender predicted is almost same in all the test cases.
+Note- Even though the frequency do not match, the gender predicted is almost same in all the test cases.